davidhalvorsen/Introns_Exons_and_Promoters/README.md

-Kumakura 2005 Reversible Conversion of Immortal Human Cells from Telomerase-Positive to Telomerase-Negative Cells Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter Dessain 2000 Methylation of the Human Telomerase Gene CpG Island
+Kumakura 2005 Reversible Conversion of Immortal Human Cells from Telomerase-Positive to Telomerase-Negative Cells Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter Dessain 2000 Methylation of the Human Telomerase Gene CpG Island Cheng 2012 Caenorhabditis elegans POT-2 telomere protein represses a mode of alternative lengthening of telomeres with normal telomere lengths

 NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES